Computational Lithography and Optics

 • Application of AI models in EUV lithography, two-photon lithography

-Andreas Erdmann (4th from the right) and the Fraunhofer IISB Computational Lithography and Optics Team at the IISB Lithography Simulation Workshop 2023
+Andreas Erdmann (4th from the left) and the Fraunhofer IISB Computational Lithography and Optics Team at the IISB Lithography Simulation Workshop 2024

 Fraunhofer IISB Lithography Simulation Workshop

-The 19th Fraunhofer IISB Lithography Simulation Workshop will be held on June 6-8, 2024 in Behringersmühle, a typical Franconian village about 50 km north of Nuremberg.
+The 20th Fraunhofer IISB Lithography Simulation Workshop will be held on May 22-24, 2025 in Gößweinstein, a typical Franconian village about 50 km north of Nuremberg.
 Further information can be found here.

 © Fraunhofer IOF